-Distribution: The Water System includes more than 623 miles of water lines in various diameters and materials.
-All water lines are either (1) constructed by the Water System's own crews, (2) contracted for with the construction monitored and approved by the Water System's engineer, or (3) constructed by developers and contributed donated to the Water System upon inspection and approval of the construction by the Water System or contracted for with construction monitored and approved by the Water mains are installed in accordance with the Water System's development standards.
+All water lines are either constructed by developers and donated to the Water System upon inspection and approval by the Water System or contracted for with construction monitored and approved by the Water System's engineer.
+All water mains are installed in accordance with the Water System's development standards.